mongodb/genny/docs/using.md

 For more details about this configuration's purpose, see the section on [Connecting to the Server](#orgd6b0450).

 Genny also has an override syntax for configuring workloads.
 When invoking Genny, you can use the `-o` option to specify an override file.
-This uses [OmegaConf](<https://omegaconf.readthedocs.io/en/2.1_branch/>) to merge the override file onto the workload.
+This uses [OmegaConf](https://omegaconf.readthedocs.io/en/2.1_branch/) to merge the override file onto the workload.
 This functionality should only be used to set values that absolutely need to be specified at runtime, such as URIs for systems under test.
 (See [Connecting to the Server](#orgd6b0450) for details.)

+*Warning* - Using overrides and omegaconf syntax and greatly increase workload complexity.
+Users interested in using overrides files or OmegaConf functionality should come talk to the TIPS team.

 Furthermore, there is a default Actor that is injected during preprocessing, which has the following configuration: